 In this traveler’s guide, I shared what you can expect when staying at Chinese hotels from booking, checking-in, and what you can expect to find in the hotel room.

-Overall, your experience in a Chinese will be tied to the price you pay for your room.
+Overall, your experience in a Chinese hotel will be tied to the price you pay for your room.
+Recent governmental directives are emphasizing that all hotels must accept foreigners, addressing the previous inconsistencies in enforcement.